jacentino/DbFun/README.md

 In its core DbFun does not use any features specific to some db provider, so it works with any ADO.NET provider.
 The only limitation is possibility of execution of commands in `SchemaOnly` mode.

-It was tested against MS SqlServer, PostgreSQL, MySQL and SQLite.
+It was tested against MS SqlServer, PostgreSQL, MySQL, Oracle, Firebird and SQLite.

 There are extensions, enabling provider-specific features:
 * the extension for MS SQL, that allows to use table valued parameters
 * the extension for PostgreSQL, making use of array parameters possible and adding more comfortable bulk import mechanism
+* the extension for Oracle, allowing use of array parameters and adding better support for bulk copy
+* the extension for Firebird, improving batch command usage
 * the extension for MySQL (when using MySqlConnector) improving use of bulk copy
 * the extension for SQLite, that allows to use date and time values